Reconnecting with Your Senses:

 3 smells you perceive

-3 tactile sensations (clothing, temperature, support)
+3 tactile sensations (clothing, temperature, supports)

 Want to go further?